supersonic405/LearningManagementSystem/ProjectPlan.md

 - [ i ] Create project structure in intellij, add basic Web functionality that was in week 1 project and push
 - [ c ] Add link to list of indie projects in student repo.
 - [ c ] Complete Problem Statement
-- [ i ] Determine possible Web Services or APIs to use
+- [ c ] Determine possible Web Services or APIs to use
 - [ c ] List technologies, versions and how they will be used
 - [ i ] Weekly journal entry
 - [ c ] Write project plan